kuielab/tutorial/_sources/mdx/danna_sep.md

 The schematic diagram of Danna-Sep.
 ```

-To know the exact settings and details about our model, please checkout our paper [**Danna-Sep: Unit to Separate Them All**](https://mdx-workshop.github.io/proceedings/chinyun.pdf) presented at the MDX workshop in ISMIR 2021.
+For more details about our model and the exact settings, please check our paper out [**Danna-Sep: Unit to Separate Them All**](https://mdx-workshop.github.io/proceedings/chinyun.pdf) presented at the MDX workshop in ISMIR 2021.

 ## Experimental Results